-Perhaps no park has served as a backdrop to more films than California's Death Valley National Park National Park.
+Perhaps no park has served as a backdrop to more films than California's Death Valley National Park.
 The parched desert landscape has hosted dozens of movies over the decades, from “Spartacus” to “American Vacation,” but by far the park's most famous role was in “Star Wars: A New Hope” in 1977.

 While many of the movie's desert scenes were filmed abroad in Tunisia, several key moments and transitional shots took place in Death Valley.
 Visit Mesquite Flats, where R2-D2 and C-3PO had their spat after crashing on Tatooine, or the Artist's Palette area, where R2-D2 was kidnapped by Jawas.